Metaswitch/clearwater-readthedocs/docs/Clearwater_SNMP_Statistics.md

 * The number of incoming INVITE transactions for the S-CSCF that were cancelled before a 1xx response was seen, indexed by time period.
 * The number of incoming INVITE transactions for the S-CSCF that were cancelled after a 1xx response was seen, indexed by time period (these INVITE cancellation statistics can be used to distinguish between the case where an INVITE was cancelled because the call rang but wasn't answered and the case where it failed due to network issues and never got through in the first place).
 * The number of additional INVITEs sent due to public identities having multiple registered bindings.
-* The average count, variance, and high and low watermarks for the number of registrations, indexed by time period. ([stateful](https://clearwater.readthedocs.io/en/stable/Clearwater_Stateful_Statistics/index.html))
-* The average count, variance, and high and low watermarks for the number of bindings, indexed by time period. ([stateful](https://clearwater.readthedocs.io/en/stable/Clearwater_Stateful_Statistics/index.html))
-* The average count, variance, and high and low watermarks for the number of subscriptions, indexed by time period. ([stateful](https://clearwater.readthedocs.io/en/stable/Clearwater_Stateful_Statistics/index.html))
-* The number of registrations active at the time queried. ([stateful](https://clearwater.readthedocs.io/en/stable/Clearwater_Stateful_Statistics/index.html))
-* The number of bindings active at the time queried. ([stateful](https://clearwater.readthedocs.io/en/stable/Clearwater_Stateful_Statistics/index.html))
-* The number of subscriptions active at the time queried. ([stateful](https://clearwater.readthedocs.io/en/stable/Clearwater_Stateful_Statistics/index.html))
 * The count, average, variance, and high and low watermarks for originating audio session setup time at the S-CSCF, indexed by time period.
 For the purposes of these stats a call is considered to be an audio call if video is not specified in the SDP on the initial INVITE.
 The session setup time is measured as the time between receiving the originating INVITE and sending the first successful response (e.g. 180 RINGING or 200 OK).
 * The count, average, variance, and high and low watermarks for originating video session setup time at the S-CSCF, indexed by time period.
 For the purposes of these stats a call is considered to be a video call if video is specified in the SDP on the initial INVITE.
 The session setup time is measured as the time between receiving the originating INVITE and sending the first successful response (e.g. 180 RINGING or 200 OK).

-### Ralf statistics
+### Vellum statistics

-Ralf nodes provide the following statistics:
+Vellum nodes provide the following statistics:

 * The standard SNMP CPU and memory usage statistics (see http://net-snmp.sourceforge.net/docs/mibs/ucdavis.html for details).
 * The number of Memcached buckets needing to be synchronized and buckets already resynchronized during the current Astaire resynchronization operation (overall, and for each peer).